rbleattler/mdop-docs/mdop/appv-v5/about-app-v-51.md

 In the Virtual Registry tab, the path now displays at the bottom of the virtual registry editor, which enables you to determine the currently selected key.
 Previously, you had to scroll through the registry tree to find the currently selected key.

-### <a href="" id="combined--find-and-replace--dialog-box-and-shortcut-keys-added-in-virtual-registry-editor"></a>Combined “find and replace” dialog box and shortcut keys added in virtual registry editor
+### <a href="" id="combined--find-and-replace--dialog-box-and-shortcut-keys-added-in-virtual-registry-editor"></a>Combined "find and replace" dialog box and shortcut keys added in virtual registry editor

-In the virtual registry editor, shortcut keys have been added for the Find option (Ctrl+F), and a dialog box that combines the “find” and “replace” tasks has been added to enable you to find and replace values and data.
+In the virtual registry editor, shortcut keys have been added for the Find option (Ctrl+F), and a dialog box that combines the "find" and "replace" tasks has been added to enable you to find and replace values and data.
 To access this combined dialog box, select a key and do one of the following:

 -   Press **Ctrl+H**